 4. Income investing

 Income investing is owning investments that produce cash payouts, often dividend stocks and bonds.
 Part of your return comes in the form of hard cash, which you can use for anything you want, or you can reinvest the payouts into more stocks and bonds.
 If you own income stocks, you could also still enjoy the benefits of capital gains in addition to the cash income.
 (Here are some top dividend ETFs and high dividend stocks you may want to consider.)

-Advantages: You can easily implement an income investing strategy using index funds or other income-focused funds, so you don’t have to pick individual stocks and bonds here.
+Advantages: You can easily implement an income-investing strategy using index funds or other income-focused funds, so you don’t have to pick individual stocks and bonds here.
 Income investments tend to fluctuate less than other kinds of investments, and you have the safety of a regular cash payout from your investments.
 Plus, high-quality dividend stocks tend to increase their payouts over time, raising how much you get paid with no extra work on your part – making dividend investing one of the best passive income strategies.

 Risks: While lower risk than stocks generally, income stocks are still stocks, so they can fall, too.
 And if you’re investing in individual stocks, they can cut their dividends, even to zero, leaving you with no payout and a capital loss, as well.
 Bond yields aren’t always attractive and can sometimes be so low that they won’t outpace inflation, leaving investors with reduced purchasing power.
 Also, if you own bonds and dividend stocks in a regular brokerage account, you’ll have to pay taxes on the income, so you may want to hold these assets in a retirement account such as an IRA.